 A less expensive alternative to a dentist fitted mouthpiece is the self-fitted MADs which are available from a number of different manufacturers at a fraction of the cost of a professionally fitted product.
 These self-fitted devices usually cost between $50 to $100 and can be incredibly effective.

-Internet ordered MADs are typically made from thermoplastic material which are heated at home in hot water before being placed inside of your mouth as you bite down and move the lower jaw forward.
+Internet ordered MADs are typically made from a thermoplastic material which is heated at home in hot water before being placed inside of your mouth as you bite down and move the lower jaw forward.
 Your teeth sink down into the soft thermoplastic material and this position is held for a few seconds until the plastic cools.
-The mouthguard is then removed and placed into cold water to set the shape.
+The mouthguard is then removed and placed in cold water to set the shape.

 When properly used, these devices hold the jaw forward, which widens the airway and prevents snoring as well as mild to moderate sleep apnea.